dennis1357qwq/CO2_Web-App/README.md

 # CO<sub>2</sub> Database Planer

-**CO<sub>2</sub> Database Planer** is a tool for planning or simulating the carbon intensity of datacenters in the United Kingdom.
-Depending on the location of the datacenter it will show the current generation mix and forecast the carbon intensity for next 24 hours.
+**CO<sub>2</sub> Database Planer** is a tool for planning and simulating the carbon intensity of datacenters in the United Kingdom.
+Depending on the location of the datacenter it will show the current generation mix and forecast the carbon intensity for the next 24 hours.

 ## Getting Started

-Clone to most recent version of this repository.
+Clone the most recent version of this repository.

 ### Set up a local MySQL database

-Create a local Database according to the "schema.sql" file in the "CO2_WEB-APP/co2-server" subdirectory and create a local ".env" file in this directory with the following input and run the MySQL Server
+Create a local Database according to the "schema.sql" file in the "CO2_WEB-APP/co2-server" subdirectory and create a local ".env" file in this directory with the following input and run the MySQL Server.

 ```
 MYSQL_HOST="127.0.0.1"